latchbio/latch/docs/source/tutorials/metamage.md

 ## Key Takeaways

 * For medium to complex workflows with many tasks, it is recommended that you group tasks into a workflow.
-* Each workflow can be reused and imported into a larger workflow.
+* Each workflow can be reused as a subworkflow of a new, larger workflow.